renato76/bbc-api/README.md

 ### `npm run cy:open`

 This launches Cypress End-to-End testing
-It will initially launch a pop upo window which should contain a link called "todo.spec.js" Clicking that will start the cypress test which will open up a browser windiw and run the test.
+It will initially launch a pop up window which should contain a link called "todo.spec.js" Clicking that will start the cypress test which will open up a browser window and run the test.

 ## **My Approach:**